How To Convert Your Attic into a Storage Room

 Improve your attic organisation by storing similar small items — like holiday decorations or DIY tools — in attic storage containers, and clearly label each for quick identification.

 Keep items you use more often near the entrance for easy access.
 Lastly, make the most of your shelving by placing heavier items on the lower shelves.
 This will improve stability and overall safety when you’re collecting things from your attic.
+Consider adding hanging rails or shoe racks to maximise vertical space.

 What Can (& Can’t) You Store in an Attic?